| Security

 used to make or guide business decisions, but they are not accessible

 or even decipherable by anyone other than the model creators.
+Continued

 availability of such systems is an information technology management issue